 Tresaith is a tiny village on the Cardigan Bay coast, known for its lovely sandy beach.
-Popular with locals and holidaymakers alike, it is an excellent spot for dolphin spotting while relaxing at the café or pub.
+Popular with locals and holidaymakers alike, it is an excellent spot for dolphin spotting while relaxing with an ice cream from the gift shop or at the pub.
 It is an easy walk along the Wales Coast Path from Aberporth to the south and Penbryn to the north.

 Swimming or Surfing